Strenuous, 7.5 miles (12.1 km) round trip, 4-5 hours

 - The River Access parking area, located at the junction of 340 and Shenandoah Street, is intended for visitors using the river access located under the highway bridge.
 This lot is often full.

 - Cross the hiker-friendly section of the highway bridge over the Shenandoah River then follow the staircase under the bridge to reach the base of Loudoun Heights.
-Continue up the AT 0.9 miles to the intersection with the orange-blazed trail.
-Turn left for a break from the climb and hike about 0.5 miles on the orange trail to the first overlook.
-At the top of the mountain turn left on the blue-blazed trail.
-Two more overlooks along the power line cut preview the beautiful vista waiting at the Split Rock overlook.
-Backtrack on the blue-blazed trail to return to the orange-blazed trail and then down to the AT and the descent back to Lower Town.
+Continue up the AT 1.3 miles to the intersection with the blue-blazed trail.
+Turn left for a brief break from the climb and hike about 0.4 miles to the first overlook.
+From the overlook, resume the climb and reach the top of the mountain in 0.25 miles.
+At the crest, turn left.
+Two more overlooks along the power line cut preview the beautiful vista waiting at the Split Rock overlook, which is reached in 1.3 miles.
+Backtrack on the blue-blazed trail to return to the AT and the descent back to Lower Town.

 - Drinking water is not available on this trail.
 Water is available at the Visitor Center and in Lower Town.